cloudinary-devs/guess-the-transformation/README.md

----
-description: >-
+# Transformation Challenge

 This challenge involves guessing a Cloudinary transformation URL that produces a given target image from one (or more) given source image(s).
----

-# Transformation Challenge

 ## Source Images: